mohammed-kadri/im_lonely_bot/README.md

 *   `/exclude_user <user>`: Excludes a user from triggering alone notifications.
 *   `/include_user <user>`: Includes a user in triggering alone notifications.
 *   `/set_notifications_channel <channel_name>`: Sets the channel where alone notifications are sent.
+*   `/help`: Display available commands and their description.

 ## Setup